3lvis/DATASource/README.md

 **DATASource** provides an easy way to show an sectioned UITableView, you just need to specify the attribute we should use to group your items.
 This attribute is located in the `dataSource` initializer as a parameter called `sectionName`.

-Check the [Swift Demo](https://github.com/SyncDB/DATASource/blob/master/SwiftDemo/TableViewController/TableViewController.swift) for an example of this, were we have an sectioned UITableView of names, where each section is defined by the first letter of the name, just like the Contacts app!
+Check the [TableViewControllerWithSections Demo](https://github.com/SyncDB/DATASource/blob/master/SwiftDemo/TableViewControllerWithSections/TableViewControllerWithSections.swift) for an example of this, were we have an sectioned UITableView of names, where each section is defined by the first letter of the name, just like the Contacts app!

 <p align="center">
   <img src="https://raw.githubusercontent.com/SyncDB/DATASource/master/GitHub/table.gif" />